acetinkaya/Vehicle-Tracking-and-Classification-Using-YOLO-and-COCO-Dataset/README.md

 ## Kongre Bilgileri:

-Kongre İsmi: NTERNATIONAL CONFERENCE ON AI AND BIG DATA IN ENGINEER ING APPLICATIONS
+Kongre İsmi: INTERNATIONAL CONFERENCE on AI and BIG DATA in ENGINEER ING APPLICATIONS

 Kongre Kitabı ISBN No: 978-625-7783-826